Triad (organised crime): Structure and composition

 Triads use numeric codes to distinguish ranks and positions within the gang; the numbers are inspired by Chinese numerology and are based on the I Ching.
 The Mountain (or Dragon Master Head) is 489, 438 is the Deputy Mountain Master, 432 indicates Straw Sandal rank; the Mountain Master's proxy, Incense Master (who oversees inductions into the triad), and Vanguard are 438 or 2238 (who assists the Incense Master).
 Law enforcement and intel have it that the Vanguard may actually hold the highest power or final word.
 A military commander (also known as a Red Pole), overseeing defensive and offensive operations, is 426; 49 denotes a soldier, or rank-and-file member.
 The White Paper Fan (415) provides financial and business advice, and the Straw Sandal (432) is a liaison between units.
 An undercover law-enforcement agent or spy from another triad is 25, also popular Hong Kong slang for an informant.
 Blue Lanterns are uninitiated members, equivalent to Mafia associates, and do not have a designating number.
 According to De Leon Petta Gomes da Costa, who interviewed triads and authorities in Hong Kong, most of the current structure is a vague, low hierarchy.
 The traditional ranks and positions no longer exist.

 Rituals and codes of conduct

-Similar to the Sicilian Mafia, the Japanese yakuza, or the Indian thuggees, triad members participate in initiation ceremonies.
+Similar to the Sicilian Mafia, the Japanese yakuza, or the Indian thugs, triad members participate in initiation ceremonies.
 A typical ceremony takes place at an altar dedicated to Guan Yu, with incense and an animal sacrifice, usually a chicken, pig, or goat.
 After drinking a mixture of wine and blood (from the animal or the candidate), the member passes beneath an arch of swords while reciting the triad's oaths.
 The paper on which the oaths are written will be burnt on the altar to confirm the member's obligation to perform his duties to the gods.
 Three fingers of the left hand are raised as a binding gesture.
 The triad initiate is required to adhere to 36 oaths.